-This section includes excerpts from “Best Practices for Integrating Ecosystem Services into Federal Decision Making” and an earlier version of this guidebook as well as new content.
+This section includes adapted excerpts from two NESP papers “Best Practices for Integrating Ecosystem Services into Federal Decision Making” and “Building Ecosystem Services Conceptual Models.”

 Figure 1.
-Components of an ecosystem service causal chain
+Components of an ecosystem service conceptual diagram

-As mentioned above, causal chains used in conceptual diagrams can be used to evaluate current conditions, desired conditions, and/or changes caused by a management alternative.
-In an assessment of current or desired conditions, these diagrams reveal the services provided and help stakeholders and decision makers consider what services they may want to enhance or sustain when setting future objectives.
-In alternatives assessment, they display how management options will change the biophysical landscape (and related human behaviors) and show how those changes relate to the provision of ecosystem services and ultimately societal benefits.
-These alternatives can include individual changes in conditions at one site or comparisons of changes in condition for multiple sites or for combinations of actions that make up a management scenario or management plan.
-They also reflect changes in human behavior that may be expected as part of these ecosystem changes, such as increases in recreational visits (and hence benefits) that might be expected when relevant conditions improve at sites used for recreation.
-Causal chains can also be used to consider project options (e.g., funding wetlands restoration in Florida versus Minnesota) or policy choices, which are evaluated in terms of the actions they imply; for example, policies affecting incentive payments for protecting riparian zones would be evaluated in terms of the changes to those zones.
+Conceptual diagrams can be used to evaluate current conditions, desired conditions, and changes caused by a management alternative.
+When assessing current or desired conditions, these diagrams reveal the services provided and also help stakeholders and decision makers consider what services they may want to enhance or sustain when setting future objectives.
+When assessing alternatives, they assess how management options will change the biophysical landscape (and related human behaviors) and then relate those changes to both the provision of ecosystem services and ultimately societal benefits.
+These alternatives can include individual changes in conditions at one site, changes in conditions for multiple sites, or combinations of actions that make up a management scenario or management plan.
+They also reflect changes in human behavior that may be expected as part of these ecosystem changes, for example, increases in recreational visits (and hence benefits) that might be expected when relevant conditions improve at sites used for recreation.
+Conceptual diagrams can also be used to consider project options (e.g., funding wetlands restoration in Florida versus Minnesota) or policy choices, which are evaluated in terms of the actions they imply—for example, policies affecting incentive payments for protecting riparian zones would be evaluated in terms of the changes to those zones.
 Conceptual diagrams linked to alternatives will be the inputs for the analysis step.

-Creating conceptual diagrams is one of many simultaneous and interactive scoping activities, the others being assessing current status and trends (both ecological and social) and identifying services, objectives, and alternatives (Figure 2).
-Stakeholders can be engaged in all these activities.
+Creating conceptual diagrams is one of many simultaneous and interactive scoping activities.
+Other activities are assessing current status and trends (both ecological and social) and identifying services, objectives, and alternatives (Figure 2).
+Stakeholders can be engaged in all of these activities.
 For example, by identifying services they care about, stakeholders can provide information directly relevant to the development of causal chains and conceptual diagrams.
-Conceptual diagrams can also serve as communications tools with stakeholders.
+Conceptual diagrams can serve as communications tools.
 For example, resource managers often think about outcomes in terms of ecological conditions alone—healthy long-leaf pine forest, fire-resilient riparian ecosystems, or hydrologically functional wetlands.
-Unlike managers, stakeholders may be apt to think about concrete experiences and opportunities when thinking about changes to their surroundings: areas available for fishing, trails open for hiking, water available for irrigation, risk of flood or fire to personal property.
+Unlike managers, stakeholders may be apt to think about changes to their surroundings in terms of concrete experiences and opportunities—areas available for fishing, trails open for hiking, water available for irrigation, risk of flood or fire to personal property.
 In other words, stakeholders think in terms of ecosystem services, though they may not use that term, whereas resource managers may think in terms of the conditions that lead to those services.

 Figure 2.
 Simultaneous and interactive scoping activities initiate the decision process